smazurchuk/alfolio/_posts/2023-10-20-tics_reply.md

 # Why it matters

-Although it appears to me that conjoint and independent codes are misrepresented throughout the paper, I do want to emphasize that the paper points to an interesting and distinction.
+Although it appears to me that conjoint and independent codes are misrepresented throughout the paper, I do want to emphasize that the paper points to an interesting distinction.
 That is, while RSA, linear SVMs, and (regularized) encoding models cannot detect conjoint codes, the question still stands about whether any type of information is conjointly encoded in the brain.

-Properly understanding the relation between the multivariate methods is important so that researchers have build off of a common understanding.
+Properly understanding the relation between the multivariate methods is important so that researchers can build off of a common understanding.
 For me, one central paper that has shaped/formed my understanding is one by Jörn Diedrichsen and Nikolaus Kriegeskorte<d-cite key="Diedrichsen2017"></d-cite>.

 They show that RSA and linear vertex-wise encoding models are actually capturing the same information!
-If you'll excuse the long quote, I think their conclusion captures the important take-away.
+If you'll excuse the long quote, I think their conclusion captures the important takeaway.

 > The main purpose of this paper was to provide a clear definition of one important class of models —representational models— and to compare three important approaches of testing these.
 We have shown that PCM, RSA and encoding analysis are all closely related, testing hypotheses about the distribution of activity profiles.
 Moreover, all three approaches, in their dominant implementations, are sensitive only to distinctions between representations that are reflected in the second moment of the activity profiles.
 Thus, these three methods are properly understood as components of a single analytical framework.

 Thanks for reading!
-Sincerely, I know that there is a far-from-zero likelihood that *I'm mis-interpreting* some component(s) of the paper.
-Feel free to email me or comment with thoughts!
+Sincerely, I know that there is a far-from-zero likelihood that *I'm misinterpreting* some component(s) of the paper.
+Feel free to email me or comment with your thoughts!